-The KFH Legacy will be running by request during our colder months.
-However, we’d love for you to book a party or stop by to see the set-up.
+The KFH Legacy will be running on Saturdays throughout April.
+We’d love for you to book a party or stop by to see the set-up.
 The trains may be at a stand-still, but the exhibit is still amazing!

 Recently, Bob Wandschneider’s Spiderman Express rode the KFH rails.
 The express was custom designed and wrapped for Bob who wanted something on his railway for the younger generation (8 to 15 years).
 He asked his grandchildren what they’d like to see.
 A super hero train was their first answer.
 Then they voted for their favorite.
 The result was the Spiderman Express, seen here under a dark sky and twinkling lights.

 In the gallery below are more Spiderman Express photos, along with pics of the KFH Legacy.
 They were all taken by Caryl Sedushak of Waukesha’s Unlimited Vision Photo Club.
 Thanks, Caryl!